hile/password-trainer/README.md

 ## Installing

-This module has minimal dependencies (PyYAML) and should install with *pip* on a supported python version (3.10 to 3.12).
+This module has no external dependencies and should install with *pip* using a supported python version.

 ```bash
 pip install password-trainer